mw-orcl/Move_Improve/lab800/content.md

 show parameter cpu
 ```

 ​	3.
-Select and highlight the script
+Reconnect to ATP if SQL Developer has lost the connection.

 ​	4.
 Click the run button